 To make sure, you can always use WHOIS lookup tools to make sure if the domain is free.
 Also, it can also help you to buy it from someone if that’s your plan.

-Securing a domain name can be a rocky road if you don’t really know what to keep an eye out for (such as domain extensions, or visiting the domain registrar) so, it’s always a great idea to contact your web development partners who can help you out if you get stuck.
+Securing a domain name can be a rocky road if you don’t really know what to keep an eye out for (such as domain extensions, or visiting the domain registrar) so, it’s always a great idea to contact your professional web development services who can help you out if you get stuck.

 However, once you’ve bought the domain, you are basically keeping it parked until you connect an email host or website to it.
 Also, it will remain parked until you renew your domain ownership.